Full breakfast: Connacht, Leinster and Munster

-In Ireland, brown soda bread, fried potato farls, white pudding and boxty are often included.
+In most of Ireland, a full breakfast consists of the common ingredients of sausage, bacon and eggs, and sometimes brown soda bread, fried potato farls, white pudding or boxty.

+Soda bread is a variety of quick bread in which sodium bicarbonate is used as a leavening agent instead of yeast with buttermilk used to activate the soda.

+White pudding is a meat dish originating in Britain and Ireland; it is broadly similar to black pudding, but does not include blood.
+Modern white pudding recipes consist of suet or fat, oatmeal or barley, breadcrumbs and in some cases pork and pork liver, filled into a natural or cellulose sausage casing.

+Boxty (bacstaí or steaimpí) is a traditional Irish potato pancake.

-The "breakfast roll", consisting of elements of the full breakfast served in a French roll, has become popular in Ireland due to the fact it can be easily eaten on the way to school or work.
+The "breakfast roll", consisting of elements of the full Irish breakfast served in a demi baguette, has become popular in Ireland due to the fact it can be easily eaten on the way to school or work.
 The breakfast roll is available from many petrol stations and corner shops throughout Ireland.